Design of Digital Cultural Products

 6 ECTS

-The course “Game Design” initially focuses on learning the basic design and theoretical principles of interactive game and application development.
-Specifically, the course introduces students to the field of game and application design through a fragmented approach to the basic elements involved in this process.
-Students are equipped with the theoretical knowledge required for conceiving and designing digital interactive games and applications, while being guided through the process of capturing the design for future development using application and game development engines.
+The course “Games Development” is initially concerned with learning the basic design and theoretical principles of the field in developing interactive games and applications.
+More specifically, the course introduces students to the field of application and game design through a fragmentation approach of the key elements involved in this process.
+Students are provided with the theoretical knowledge that is required to conceive and design digital interactive games and applications, while being guided towards the process of capturing the design for their future development with the use of application and game development engines.

 7 ECTS